isomerpages/moe-canberrapri/_events/School Activities 2026 Term 1/CNY at CPS.md

 <p>Parent Support Group wishing Canberra Primary School a prosperous and
 joyful New Year
 <br>
-<br>A whole-school activity, “Guess the Number of Fortune Cookies”, further
+<br>A whole-school activity, “<em>Guess the Number of Fortune Cookies</em>”,
-added excitement and anticipation in the days leading up to the celebration.
+further added excitement and anticipation in the days leading up to the celebration.
 <br>Through these activities, students not only experienced the joy of the
 festive, but also developed a deeper appreciation of Chinese culture, values, and community spirit.</p>